-The Minnesota Department of Health provides consumption advice for commercial fish commonly available in restaurants and markets in the state (see Safe Eating Guidelines).
-This advice is based on mercury levels measured in fish and published by the Food and Drug Administration (FDA).
+The Minnesota Department of Health provides consumption advice for commercial fish commonly available in restaurants and markets in the state (Statewide Safe Eating Guidelines for Fish Consumption).
+This advice is based on mercury levels measured in fish and published by the Food and Drug Administration (FDA):

 The FDA sets tolerance levels for contaminants to regulate the interstate sale of fish.
 Recently, the FDA and U.S. EPA issued fish consumption advice for women (of childbearing age) and children for commonly eaten commercial fish species.
 The FDA/EPA advice recommends that up to 12 ounces of fish that are low in mercury be eaten per week to obtain the health and benefits of fish and shellfish.

 - FDA: What You Need to Know About Mercury in Fish and Shellfish